fss1/ntp_checker/README.md

 ptbtime3.ptb.de
 The secondary server will only be used if the primary server is not responding.

 If the difference in offsets is more than $offset_limit seconds, or a leap Indicator bit is set, or the server does not respond, a warning is logged.

+As a single source (usually NPL) is used for the comparison, a delayed response may result in an occasional warning if set too tight.
+In practice .3 of a second seems a safe limit.

 A new warning will create a warning log file and send an email alert.
 A warning condition exists while a current warning file is present.